jbavari/cordova-plugin-video-editor/README.md

     }
 )

+// for android make a duration variable to be updated on each progress function call
+// you could use a dynamic variable name if you are doing multiple VideoEditor tasks simultaneously var duration = 0;

 function onVideoEditorProgress(info) {
+    // info on android will be shell output from android-ffmpeg-java
+    // info on ios will be a number from 0 to 100

+    if (device.platform.toLowerCase() === 'ios') {
+        // use info to update your progress indicator return; // the code below is for android
+    }

+    // for android this arithmetic below can be used to track the progress
+    // of ffmpeg by using info provided by the android-ffmpeg-java shell output
+    // this is a modified version of http://stackoverflow.com/a/17314632/1673842

     // get duration of source
     if (!duration) {
         var matches = (info) ? info.match(/Duration: (.*?), start:/) : [];